Hari-Shankar-Karthik/cs108-webdev-new/README.md

 - ESSENTIAL: signup, error 404, quickchat, email chat

+- Only allowed one 'find match' per session.

+- Subscription increases the chance of match.

 - Add a 'bio' section to each student's profile.

 - Add a likes and views statistic, and display it wherever.